chinamike65/hugo-tuolesi/content/book1/book1en.md

 4. The Medium-Length Treatise on the Stages of the Path to Enlightenment

-4. The Birth Stage (Supreme Yoga Division)
+4. The Generation Stage (Supreme Yoga)

 (1) Chanting (choose one of the following according to the deity being cultivated)